Guidance about the scheme to help care leavers receive a set amount of money from government to cover basic needs.

 Why is the pilot focusing on care leavers?

 The Welsh Government is fully committed to supporting those living in poverty, ensuring they receive adequate financial support so that everyone in Wales can live happy and healthy lives.
-However, the scale of the basic income pilot will need to be something that we can manage and afford.
+However, the scale of the basic income pilot needed to be something that we could manage and afford.

 Care leavers have a right to be supported as they develop into independent young adults.
 Yet, too many young people leaving care continue to face significant barriers to achieving a successful transition into adulthood.
 Basic income is a direct investment in this cohort of young people, giving them the space to thrive whilst securing their basic needs.

 The reason we are working with this cohort over any other groups who typically face poverty and other forms of disadvantage, is to understand the unique challenges care leavers themselves face and whether extending the time they are supported could have a positive impact on their entry into adulthood.
 We will use these insights to test how cash payments and system re-engineering could better help them to live the kind of lives they want to lead.